Androz2091/discord-giveaways/README.md

 Discord Giveaways is a powerful [Node.js](https://nodejs.org) module that allows you to easily create giveaways!

 *   The duration of the Giveaway is customizable!
-*   Automatic restart after bot crash
+*   Automatic restart after bot crash!
 *   Update of the timer every X seconds!
 *   The strings are fully customizable so you can adapt them to your language!
 *   And customizable prize, customizable number of winners, customizable ignored members, and more!